speculees/zod2form/lib/zod2form/README.md

 }
 ```

+### Deriving default values from a zod schema

-In the above example, the default values are derived from the zod schema.
+In the above example, the default values are derived from the zod schema using the `deriveDefaultValues` function.
 The default values object must respect the zod schema.
-In the above example the object is `{ name: 'John', age: 25 }`.
+In the above example the output object is `{ name: 'John', age: 25 }`.

+### Deriving inputs from a zod schema

-The inputs are derived from the zod schema.
-The inputs are an array of objects with the following properties: `name`, `readOnly`, `placeholder`, `type`.
+The inputs are derived from the zod schema using the `deriveInputs` function.
+The output of the function is an array of objects with the following properties: `name`, `readOnly`, `placeholder`, `type`.

 In the above example, the inputs are: